dmbarbour/glas/docs/GlasDesign.md

 ## Records and Variants

-Records in Glas can be modeled by an inner node.
-Each label serves as a field.
-To update a record requires a primitive function that computes a record the same as the original except at one label.
-Update naturally includes erasure: to erase a label, update to a fresh node.
+Records in Glas can be modeled by a node with labeled edges.
+Each label serves as a record field.
+To update a record, we will need a primitive function that can combine a record and a variant into an updated record.
+This can feasibly be implemented by a prototyping strategy.

 Variants in Glas can be modeled as specialized, dependently-typed pairs: an inner node has a special edge to indicate the choice of label, then the second label depends on the choice.
-We can use variants as a proxy to working with labels.

-Variants can records are normally typed based on their structure.
-But with suitable type annotations, it is feasible to support GADTs, where we type a structure based on its interpretation.

-Note: Glas cannot meaningfully 'copy' nodes.
-No shallow copy, no deep copy.
-Due to unification semantics, a copy would be equivalent to the original because we would also copying all 'unused' edges.
+Operations on variants may involve matching another variant, or selecting an operation from a record.

+Records and variants can support row-polymorphic structural types.
+With type annotations, we could also require compatibility with a GADT.

-## First-Class Codebase
+## Definition Environment

 ## Loops

-## Failure and Error Handling

-## Tacit Programming
+## Syntax

-Why not lambdas?
-(E.g. with `$` refs to public node).

 ## (Topics)